xmaysonnave/tiddlywiki-ipfs/README.md

 * tiddlywiki-ipfs-cardo
 * all

 Use the `all` script to build TiddlyWiki instances.
-The `ipfs/output` directory should be populated with two directories:
+The `build` directory should be populated with two directories:
 * base
 * cardo